Sherry Malik: Actor

 The following year in 1990, he appeared in International Goreelay along Jawed Sheikh, Ghulam Mohiuddin, Mustafa Qureshi and Neeli.
 The film received average reviews at the box office.
 In 1993, he appeared in Ottui Baruwata.

 In 1994, he was offered the main role in Sarkata Insaan, a Pakistani science fiction horror action drama film directed by Saeed Rizvi, but he turned it down; in 1996 Saeed Rana offered him a role in Choron Kay Ghar Chor, which he also declined.

 In 1997, he played in Anchal alongside Resham and Nadeem.
 The film was directed by Altaf Hussain, and despite it received average reviews it became a silver jubilee at the box office.
-The same year he worked in film Karam Data he portrayed the role of kashif and he starred with Deeba, Sahiba, Bahar Begum and Afzal Khan.
+The same year, he worked in film Karam Data, where he portrayed the role of Kashif and he starred with Deeba, Sahiba, Bahar Begum and Afzal Khan.
 It was a silver jubilee.

 After working in films for some time, he transitioned into television, primarily working in dramas and telefilms.
 In 1999, he worked in drama Tum Sey Mil Kar which aired on PTV; he worked alongside Vaneeza Ahmed, Shakeel, Jia Ali, Munawar Saeed and Usman Peerzada.
 He portrayed the role of Dr. Roomi, a hard working and dedicated doctor who has been in love with his colleague Dr. Shameen (portrayed by Vaneeza Ahmed) for the past seven years, but is unable to admit this due to his shy and sweet nature.
 The drama was written by Haseena Moin and directed by Parvez Malik.

 Then he appeared in the drama House of Commons which aired on TV One in 2012.
 He teaches film directing and writing at S3H Department Of Mass Communication, NUST an academic institute in Islamabad.

 Director and screenwriter

-He directed and written numerous telefilms for Geo TV and films including, Tere Pyar Mein, a story about a young Indian Sikh girl Preety goes to the historic city of Lahore, Pakistan for a religious pilgrimage of a Sikh holy place there with her father.
+He directed and wrote numerous telefilms for Geo TV and films including, Tere Pyar Mein, a story about a young Indian Sikh girl Preety goes to the historic city of Lahore, Pakistan for a religious pilgrimage of a Sikh holy place there with her father.
 He also wrote film Yeh Dil Aap Ka Huwa, a romantic story of Falak living in Switzerland and his feelings for Sitara which won eight Nigar Awards.

 Personal life

-Malik is married and has two children then he moved to America with his family.
+Malik is married and has two children; he moved to America with his family.
 Sherry's younger sisters Anita Ayoob and Amber Ayub were popular actresses in 1990s.